IronWifi/docs/configuration-guides/aruba.md

 - **Accounting -** Use authentication servers
 - **Encryption -** Disabled

 4. Click on the Edit button next to the Captive portal profile.
-Find the Splash page URL in the IronWifi Console -> Captive Portal settings page, for example, https://europe-west1.ironwifi.com/api/pages/r-3wcpj-eezn3-b32pa/

 - **Type -** Radius Authentication
 - **IP or hostname -** {{splash_page_hostname}}